ReniIrinyi/FullStackOpen/README.md

-<h1 align="center">Renáta Irinyi - Solutions to the Full Stack Open Course from the Uni from Helsinki</h1>
+<h1 align="center">Renáta Irinyi - Solutions to the Full Stack Open Course from the Uni of Helsinki</h1>